Altior

-Altior (foaled 6 May 2010) is an Irish-bred British-trained Thoroughbred racehorse who competes in National Hunt races.
-After winning one of his three National Hunt Flat races he was unbeaten in five hurdle races including the Sharp Novices' Hurdle and Supreme Novices' Hurdle.
-In the 2016/2017 National Hunt season he won six consecutive steeplechases including the Henry VIII Novices' Chase, Wayward Lad Novices' Chase, Game Spirit Chase, Arkle Challenge Trophy and the Celebration Chase.
+Altior (foaled 6 May 2010) is an Irish-bred British-trained Thoroughbred racehorse who competed in National Hunt races.
+After winning one of his three National Hunt Flat races he was unbeaten in five hurdle races including the Supreme Novices' Hurdle at the Cheltenham Festival.
+He then switched to two-mile steeplechases and remained unbeaten over the next three seasons to set a world record for a jumps horse of 19 consecutive wins.
+His unbroken run of victories included ten Grade 1 wins, four of them at the Cheltenham Festival.
+In all, he won 21 times from 26 starts.
+Trained by Nicky Henderson at the Seven Barrows yard near Lambourn, he was ridden in most of his races by Nico de Boinville.
+He was retired aged eleven in 2021.

 Background

 Altior (Latin for "Higher") is a bay gelding with a white star bred in Ireland by Paddy Behan.
 In June 2013 the three-year-old gelding was auctioned at the Goffs National Hunt sale and was bought for €60,000 by Highflyer Bloodstock.
 He entered the ownership of Patricia Pugh and was sent into training with Nicky Henderson at Upper Lambourn in Berkshire.

 Altior's sire High Chaparral won The Derby in 2002 and the Breeders' Cup Turf in 2002 and 2003.
 His other progeny included So You Think, Dundeel, Free Eagle and Toronado.
 His dam Monte Solaro won two National Hunt races and has produced several other winners.
 She was a distant female line descendant of the influential French broodmare Democratie.